Volunteer Legal Internships

 Interns will assist attorneys in enforcement matters, from the initial stage of receiving and evaluating passenger complaints, through a potential investigation.
 If enforcement action is warranted, then the interns will provide support throughout the enforcement process.
 Interns will also assist attorneys during the rulemaking process, which includes review and analysis of public comments, research related to the rulemaking topics, and assistance in drafting preliminary documents related to both final rulemakings and proposed rulemakings.
 In addition, interns will have the opportunity to observe and assist in the office’s internal response to developments in the commercial airline industry that may attract national attention.

-To apply, please send your resume, along with a cover letter, a copy of your transcript with fall 2024 grades, and a writing sample to the attention of Stuart A. Hindman, Senior Attorney, at stuart.hindman@dot.gov no later than Friday, January 10, 2025.
+To apply, please send your resume, along with a cover letter, a copy of your transcript with fall 2025 grades, and a writing sample to the attention of Stuart A. Hindman, Senior Attorney, at stuart.hindman@dot.gov by January 30, 2026.

 Office of Federal Financial Assistance, Acquisition, and Fiscal Law